 This code is correct.
 The call to

-components of the same record object cannot refer to the same object.
+components of the same record can't refer to the same object.

-Here is a slight modification of the previous example using an array
+Here's a slight modification of the previous example using an array instead

-GNATprove detects a possible aliasing.
-Unlike the previous example, we have no
+GNATprove detects a possible case of aliasing.
+Unlike the previous example,

-way here to know that the two elements
+it has no way of knowing that the two elements

 A (I) and

-instead of an error, so the user has the possibility to justify the message
+here instead of an error, giving you the possibility of justifying the

 We now consider a package declaring a type